Gambhira Bridge collapse: Collapse

-At approximately 7:30 a.m. on 9 July 2025, a portion of the bridge collapse during peak traffic hours, causing multiple vehicles to plunge into the Mahi River.
+At approximately 7:30 a.m. on 9 July 2025, a portion of the bridge collapsed during peak traffic hours, causing multiple vehicles to plunge into the Mahi River.
 The collapse resulted in at least 22 deaths and nine injuries.
 According to officials, four vehicles—including two trucks, a pickup van, and a micro van—along with two motorcycles, were on the bridge when a slab between two piers gave way.
 A survivor reported hearing a loud cracking noise before her vehicle plunged into the water.
 Eyewitness videos showed a tanker left dangling precariously at the edge of the collapsed section, and rescue teams reported hearing cries for help from those trapped inside submerged vehicles.

 On 10 July the death toll rose to 18.
 On 11 July the death toll rose to 21, after a man died in the Sayaji hospital and two bodies were found under the debris.
-On 5 August the death toll rises to 22 after a man succumbed to his injuries in the hospital.
+On 5 August the death toll roses to 22 after a man succumbed to his injuries in the hospital.